 When talking about unreasonable noise, people usually refer to industrial noise.
 This term includes all sounds made by industrial machinery, vehicles, workers at construction sites, road repairs, etc. In order to be allowed, such noise cannot exceed the legal limit that each state/county/city determines.

 However, unreasonable noise does not have to be purely industrial.
 In fact, neighborly unreasonable noise is one of the biggest causes of reports in most states.
 This type of noise includes parties, loud music, arguments, uncontrolled pet noises (usually dogs barking), or doing some type of construction or renovation on one’s home.

-In addition, unreasonable noise can also include loud lawnmowers, motorcycles, cars, and other similar sound sources.
+In addition, unreasonable noise can also include loud lawnmowers, motorcycles, cars, and even singing or screaming.
 As long as it is happening within quiet hours and is too loud, pretty much any sound can be classified as unreasonable.